ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 Therefore, we have local unit tests, local integration test but also a global test suite which validates the interplay of several services in the backend.

 In the days of the internet, such a platform is not a self-contained system but rather comes to life through the communication with external services.
-For example, we integrate third-parties like intercom to provide a direct customer service, google shopping to advertise products externally, or amazon marketplaces to sell elsewhere as well.
+For example, we integrate third-parties like Intercom to provide a direct customer service, Google Shopping to advertise products externally, or Amazon Marketplace to sell elsewhere as well.

 These sometimes insufficiently reliable connections are tricky to stabilize or even create throughout the build and deployment phases until production.
 Hence, we decided to use [WireMock](http://wiremock.org) so that we can take away some pain in our continuous delivery pipeline by mocking APIs.